-Are you ready to get started with your first form from WPForms?
-By following the step by step instructions in this walkthrough, you can easily publish your first form on your site.
+Are you ready to create your first form with WPForms?
+By following the step-by-step instructions in this walkthrough, you can easily publish your first form on your site.

 - Adding a New Form

 - Customizing Form Fields

 Note: The steps below are for WordPress version 5 or newer.
 If you are using an older version of WordPress, please see our tutorial on working with forms in the WordPress Classic Editor.

 Before getting started, make sure you’ve installed and activated WPForms on your site.

 To begin, you’ll need to be logged into your WordPress admin area.
 Once there, click on WPForms in the admin sidebar to go to the Forms Overview page.